 How often are families together these days or doing something together?
 Even with just your spouse?

-Maybe our definitions of success have been manipulated and changed to the extent that our measuring sticks look different than before.
+Our definitions of success have been manipulated (via marketing) and changed to the extent that our measuring sticks look quite different than before.

 Maybe we’ve changed the meaning of what really matters.